openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 mklink /D openvino_2022 openvino_2022.2.0.7713
 ```

-> **NOTE**: If you have already installed a previous version of OpenVINO, a symbolic link to the `openvino_2022` folder may already exist.
+> **NOTE**: If you have already installed a previous release of OpenVINO 2022, a symbolic link to the `openvino_2022` folder may already exist.
 If you want to override it, nagivate to the `C:\Program Files (x86)\Intel` folder and delete the existing linked folder before running the `mklink` command.

 Congratulations, you finished installation!
 The C:\Program Files (x86)\Intel\openvino_2022 folder now contains the core components for OpenVINO™.
-When other pages in OpenVINO™ documentation refer to the <INSTALL_DIR> directory, this is the folder they're referring to.
+When other pages in OpenVINO™ documentation refer to the `<INSTALL_DIR>` directory, this is the folder they're referring to.
 If you installed OpenVINO™ in a different location, make sure to use that instead.

 ### <a name="set-the-environment-variables"></a>Step 2: Configure the Environment